 SMU protects this confidential data, and you are encouraged to provide both if possible.
 When complete, click the “Finish Creating” button.

-Research must be performed to ensure a duplicate record is not being created within Access.SMU.
-Once your requested relationship has been defined within Access.SMU, you will receive email notification.
+Research must be performed to ensure a duplicate record is not being created within my.SMU.
+Once your requested relationship has been defined within my.SMU, you will receive email notification.
 Turnaround time is up to 5 business days.
 After this new relation has been created, it will appear under the "Add Access" tab.

 If you chose to grant access to your relation, then you must complete the confirmation page.